Table of Contents

 - Using a wrong, inappropriate structured data type.

-- It doesn’t match with the page content.
+- It doesn’t match the page content.

 - It is not following Google’s Guidelines for a specific data type.